PrimarySEND

 Attention seeking

-Children with attachment difficulties may be heavily dependent on having your attention.
+Children with attachment disorder may be heavily dependent on having your attention.
 They may present as clingy, ask seemingly trivial questions or ‘act out’ to get your attention.

 Try noticing small things such as a new haircut.
 Get them to do an important job to help them feel connected to you.
 Frequently giving small amounts of attention can help alleviate anxiety that you’re going to forget them.